DecisiveAI/mdai-docs/src/install/aws/destroy.md

-## Destroy the MDAI Engine™
+## Destroy the MDAI Engine

-Tired of using the MDAI Engine™? 😭 We're sorry to see you go, but we understand.
+Tired of using the MDAI Engine? 😭 We're sorry to see you go, but we understand.
 If you have feedback for us, please fill out.

 Follow the steps below to destroy the AWS Stack.
-Due to AWS CDK limitations several additional steps required to fully remove all MDAI Engine™ resources from AWS.
+Due to AWS CDK limitations several additional steps required to fully remove all MDAI Engine resources from AWS.

 - Delete the Open Telemetry Collector
   ```shell
   kubectl delete otelcol/<your_collector_name>
   ```
-- Destroy MDAI Engine™ stack
+- Destroy MDAI Engine stack
   ```shell
   cdk destroy --profile <your_aws_profile>
   ```